asvela/keyoscacquire/keyoscacquire/README.rst

 where ``time`` is a vertical numpy vector of time values and ``y`` is a numpy array which columns contain the data from the active channels listed in ``channel_numbers``.

-If you need to find the VISA address of your oscilloscope, use the command line function ``list_visa_devices`` provided by this package.
+If you need to find the VISA address of your oscilloscope, use the command line programme ``list_visa_devices`` provided by this package.

 The code has been tested on Windows 7 and 10 with a Keysight DSO2024A model using a USB connection.